Sama Lukonde

 Jean-Michel Sama Lukonde Kyenge (born 4 August 1977) is a Congolese politician from the former Katanga Province who served as Prime Minister of the Democratic Republic of the Congo from 2021 to 2024.
 He announced his first cabinet on 12 April 2021.
 He is a member of the Future of Congo party.
-He has been President of the Senate since August 2024.
+He is President of the Senate since August 2024.

 Biography

 Lukonde with United States Secretary of State Antony Blinken on a visit to Kinshasa in August 2022.